To view John O'Quinn's profile in Japanese, please click here.

 John O’Quinn’s practice focuses on litigation, including intellectual property disputes, commercial litigation, regulatory matters, and other complex litigation matters at the trial and appellate levels.
 He has extensive argument experience before both trial and appellate courts and has argued in most of the U.S. Courts of Appeals, including the D.C.
 Circuit and the Federal Circuit.
 In 2013, he was recognized by Law360 as a "Rising Star" in appellate litigation.
 John has been to trial multiple times, where he has examined expert and fact witnesses.
-Representative clients include Abbott, Boeing, B. Braun Medical, Charter Communications, C.R.
+Representative clients include Abbott, B. Braun Medical, Charter Communications, Cisco Systems, Inc., C.R.
 Bard, GlaxoSmithKline, IBM, Medtronic, Murata, POET LLC, Siemens, and Teva Pharmaceuticals.